 How Spanish Banks assess affordability ratios for a Spanish mortgage

 Spanish Banks work off affordability ratios based on net not gross income.

 Very few Spanish Banks will consider net profits from a company and not all Banks will consider all the full dividends taken by self employed.

 Treatment of existing buy to let mortgages and rental incomes varies considerably from Bank to Bank.
 A few Spanish Banks will not lend to individuals with more than one investment property in the UK and calculation of the debt outgoing versus rent coming can sometimes make it difficult for buy to let landlords to meet affordability ratios for some of the Banks.

 Most Banks will consider 100% of after tax net income but a few limit this to 80%, and some have minimum earning levels.
 On average to comply with general criteria for gaining a mortgage in Spain your monthly outgoings on loan and debt payments including the new loan will need to be less than 35% of your net income.

-Spanish Interest Rates for residential mortgages
+Interest Rates for Spanish non resident mortgages

 First year premium rates and floor rates attached to Spanish Loans

 A few Banks charge a higher first year rate than the variable rate would be, this then reverts to variable in Year 2.
 Some Banks previously placed a minimum rate ( floor rate ) within the mortgage deed.
 The floor rate was then the rate below which your overall rate will never fall immaterial of how low the Euribor itself drops.
 This practice has now stopped.